 Add Security Rules

-If you plan to connect to your database via an Oracle Data Safe private endpoint, prior to registering your database, you need to add security rules to your virtual cloud network (VCN) to allow communication between your database and Oracle Data Safe.
+If you plan to manually connect to your database via an Oracle Data Safe private endpoint, prior to registering your database, you need to add security rules to your virtual cloud network (VCN) to allow communication between your database and Oracle Data Safe.
+The private endpoint essentially represents the Oracle Data Safe service in your VCN with a private IP address in a subnet of your choice.

 Overview

-There are two approaches that you can take when creating the security rules.
-The first approach is to allow communication between Oracle Data Safe and all IP addresses within the same subnet (0.0.0.0/0).
-With this configuration, Oracle Data Safe can connect to all of your databases in the subnet.
+There are two approaches that you can take when adding the security rules in OCI.
+The first approach is to allow communication between the Oracle Data Safe private endpoint and all database IP addresses within the same subnet (0.0.0.0/0) in OCI.
+With this configuration, the Oracle Data Safe private endpoint can connect to all of your databases in the subnet.

 For more information about security lists and network security groups, see Access and Security in the Oracle Cloud Infrastructure documentation.

-For Oracle Autonomous AI Database Serverless with Private VCN Access, you need to create an ingress rule and an egress rule in the database's virtual cloud network (VCN) in Oracle Cloud Infrastructure.
+For an Autonomous AI Database that uses an Oracle Data Safe private endpoint, you need to add an ingress security rule and egress security rule in Oracle Cloud Infrastructure.

 1. Obtain the private IP address and NSG or security list for your database.

-You can find the network information under Network on your database's page in the Oracle Cloud Infrastructure Console.
-For example, suppose your database's private endpoint's IP address is 10.0.0.112 and the NSG name is nsg-atp.
+• You can find the network information under Network on your database's page in the Oracle Cloud Infrastructure Console.

 2. Obtain the private IP address and NSG or security list for your Oracle Data Safe private endpoint.